c16s8/godot-game-settings-docs/docs/2_getting_started.md

 - Add the repository as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 > [!NOTE]
 > The plugin may not work when first installed.
-Simply ignore the errors, enable the plugin.
-Make sure the singleton `GGS` is added to your "Globals/Autoload" (the plugin does this automatically when enabled).<br>
+Simply ignore the errors and enable the plugin.
+Make sure the singleton `GGS` is added to your "**Globals/Autoload**" (the plugin does this automatically when enabled).<br>
 > If the singleton was not automatically added for any reason, you can manually add the following scene and name it "**GGS**".
 Make sure you add the scene, not the script.<br>
 > Singleton Path: `res://addons/ggs/plugin/singleton/ggs.tscn`